Updated 8th December 2020

 The only products that Banner imports directly are private label lines from the Far East.
 The imports of our private label products from Far East factories come into the UK via Southampton or Felixstowe.
 The intake at these ports is 95%+ deep sea vessels from outside the EU, so any disruption should be very limited.
 There will be no changes to the customs procedure for orders coming from outside the EU and our freight forwarder is confident that we will not see material delays due to Brexit.

 With regards to other products, Banner’s Merchandising team has been working with our vendors to identify possible risks to supply and mitigate them wherever possible.
 Banner typically holds one month’s stock on hand, which will mitigate the risk of delays in supply and – as part of the EVO Group – we are planning to buy an additional £5m of stock by the end of this year.
+This extra stock cover will be distributed across the Banner locations in Normanton, Basingstoke and Newtonards in Northern Ireland.
+In Newtonards specifically, we are increasing our stock depth on the most critical products and have already actioned a plan to deepen our stock cover before the end of 2020.

 We also have immediate access to the stockholding of VOW Wholesale, our sister company within the EVO Group and the largest wholesaler of office products in the UK.
 Our integrated Group systems allow us to supply VOW stock for consolidated next day delivery, via our Truline delivery fleet.
 This is a unique capability within our sector.